stolostron/application-ui/README.md

    npm run start
    </pre>

-7. Open a browser to `https://localhost:3001/multicloud/applications`.
+7. Open a browser to `https://localhost:3001/multicloud/applications` or `http://localhost:3001/multicloud/applications`, depending on whether you are using a certificate for HTTPS or not.
 If prompted for password, use your OKD credentials.

 ## Building a local image
 <pre>